Automotive How-To Tech Articles

 Starting A Car That Has Been Sitting A Long Time

-Before you pour gas in that old car and try to start the engine, there's several precautions you should take to avoid damaging the motor.
+Before you pour fresh fuel into that old car's gas tank and try to start the engine, there's several precautions you should take to avoid damaging the motor.

 get an old car engine running